Sharrief Thomas on Making the Most of Real Live Opportunities in Music

 Most of the time, building a career requires moving, evolving, and learning over time.
-One’s “career” is the byproduct of work that’s done in the present, the things you do while you’re in the pocket, perfecting your craft.
+One’s “career” is the byproduct of work that’s done in the present, the things you do while you’re in the pocket, pefecting your craft.

-While recording at Quad, Sharrief and another Recording Connection mentor, Sax DMA, decided to give a number of RC externs the opportunity to earn engineering credits on his forthcoming album.
+While recording a project at Quad, Sharrief and another Recording Connection mentor, Sax DMA, decided to give a number of RC apprentices the opportunity to earn engineering credits on his forthcoming album.
 “We had to turn down kids that wanted to join,” Sharrief says.
 And a number of notable artists came in to help on vocals including Sky Heavens, backup singer for Eminem, and Big Bub himself.
 “It was just the students getting to be in a live situation with real, live artists.”

 When asked to share his advice on how Recording Connection students can move up in the music industry, Sharrief stresses adhering to studio protocol (knowing one’s place) and having solid interpersonal skills.
 “Have a great attitude.
 No matter what goes on, just have a great attitude…Do not open your mouth unless they ask you a question or what do you think.
 You’re there to just watch and pay attention, because it’s a live session going on and you don’t have a right to say something to the engineer…He needs to stay focused.
 If you’re a student, you just need to pay attention…You should be honored that an artist even allows students in their sessions…Take notes.
 And then when that session is over, then you can go to the engineer.
 You’re there to learn and watch.
 Not to comment.
 Not to start rapping.
 And not to try to tell the artist what they should do.”